davissp14/etcdv3-ruby/README.md

 Ruby client for Etcd V3

-**Note: This is under active development and not yet feature complete**
+**Note: This is under active development and is not feature complete**

 ## Getting Started